 Being a priest gives me the opportunity to bring the love of Christ to the people I am called to serve.
 It gives me joy to know that I have been able to help someone who is sick, comfort someone who is dying, or offer guidance to a young person who is searching.
 When I pray for someone in the name of Christ, I know that it brings peace to people’s lives.
 This gives me the joy and energy to continue my ministry of the priesthood.

-Fr Joy is currently serving as Assistant Priest at the Cathedral Parish, Thorndon.
+Fr Joy is currently serving as Parish Priest at the Catholic Parish of Otari.
 He is originally from India.